 We also did a recent comparison on the cost of buying US Dollars in Ireland

-If you are looking for information about transferring larger amounts of money abroad in different currencies – you should read our article on some other currency transfer options
+If you are looking for information about sending larger amounts of money abroad and international bank transfers – you should read our article on some of the Best Currency Exchange Options